DeoDorqnt387/NSFW-Discord-Bot/readme.md

 ## Prerequisites
 ➤ Rename the file .env.expl to .env

-➤ Running pip install -r requirements.txt to install the required dependencies
+➤ Run pip install -r requirements.txt to install the required dependencies

 ## HOW TO USE?
 To use the bot you need to fill in the required fields in the .env file.